abaines/marp-search-extension/slides.md

 ## Challenge 1: Taming Single Page Applications (SPAs)

 - Dynamic content not highlighted
-- Used event listeners to re-apply highlights
+- Used network calls to re-apply highlights
 - Removed duplicates for clean results

 <!--
-The Problem: Dynamically loaded content was not being highlighted.
-The Solution:

-1. Trigger: Use an event listener to monitor for network calls, a reliable heuristic for when new content might have appeared.
+1. Trigger: Monkey patch network calls, a reliable heuristic for when new content might have appeared.
+🟠 Avoid cyclic refreshes because I was also changing the DOM

 2. Logic: When a network call completes, trigger the highlighting function.